Fattoresaimon/i2cencoder/README.md

 ## Repository Structure
 * **Arduino Library:** Ready to use library for the Arduino boards, with some examples.
 * **Firmware:** Project folder of Microchip MPLAB X containg the code running inside of the PIC16F15323
-* **Hardware:** Folder containing the gerber file, schematic and BOM. the original project is not avaible.
+* **Hardware:** Folder containing the gerber file, schematic and BOM.
+The original project is not available.
 * **Datasheet EncoderI2C:** Datasheet of the board with the description of the registers and some useful information.